 Kate’s wearing lots of new jewellery today.
 She’s wearing a necklace, ring and earrings with red stones.
 We have no further information about these at the moment –

 Kate’s wearing a belt around her coat.
-Michelle thinks it could be an Alexander McQueen belt too.
+Our friend Michelle thinks it could be an Alexander McQueen belt too.
 I tend to agree with her: